hermanea/password-generator-app-challenge03/README.md

 ## Description

-The purpose of this exercise was to develop a random password generator that could be slightly customized to the user's requirements.
+The purpose of this project was to develop a random password generator that could be customized to the user's requirements.

 ## Installation